 England’s Creative Coast tempts visitors to travel to and between the outstanding galleries along the South East coast through new cultural adventures.
 Using Geocaching – GPS enabled treasure trail technology , visitors find, unlock and log new world-class cultural experiences, both physically and digitally, that have been created by the local people that live in each place, connecting to the new art works created by leading UK and international artists.
+Working with Geocaching HQ and the Geocaching Association of Great Britain, in 2020 England’s Creative Coast is launching the first ever art GeoTour in the world.

 What is geocaching?